BlueBrain/BioExplorer/README.md

 # BioExplorer plugin for Brayns

 ## Description
-This module implements the visualization of biological resources
+This module implements the visualization of biological resources and molecular systems

 ## Usage
 - Point LD_LIBRARY_PATH to the folder which contains